Neurosia: 50 Years of Perversity

-For example, the film was shown at the Chicago International Film Festival in 1995 and at the International Film Festival Rotterdam in 1996.
+The film was shown at the Chicago International Film Festival in 1995 and at the International Film Festival Rotterdam in 1996.

 Plot

 An ironic life review of Rosa von Praunheim based on a fictional story about his murder.
 For a sensational story about the victim, an idiosyncratic TV reporter tries to unravel details about the director's life.
 Meanwhile, the police are groping in the dark trying to solve the case.
 But as always when it comes to the murder of a gay man, the officers are certain that the killer is to be found in the gay scene.